Yubico/webauthn-recovery-extension/README.md

     authenticator receives the recovery credential IDs from the RP, and can use one of them to derive the private key corresponding to the recovery public key.
-The backup authenticator uses this private key to sign the new credential, thus creating a signature chain from the main credential to the new credential.
+The backup authenticator uses this private key to sign the new credential public key, thus creating a signature chain from the main credential to the new credential.

  1. Upon verifying the recovery signature, the RP invalidates the main credential and all recovery credentials associated with it, and replaces it